Lines of Supervision | Definitions | Supervision Policy

 Lines of Supervision Revised July 20, 2014

-PROGRAM ADMINISTRATION:Linda Liau, MD, PhD Interim Chair Marvin Bergsneider, M.D.
+PROGRAM ADMINISTRATION:Linda Liau, MD, PhD Chair Marvin Bergsneider, M.D.
 Resident Program Director and Vice-Chair, Clinical AffairsUlrich Batzdorf, M.D.
 Resident Program OmbudsmanColleen Bruton Resident Program Coordinator

 NEUROSURGERY HOUSESTAFF SUPERVISION GUIDELINES